 Process on to collect $1.5b as budget support

-Prime Minister Sheikh Hasina yesterday said the government started a process to collect an additional $1,000 million as budgetary support to tackle future emergencies and the economic crisis stemming from the Russia-Ukraine war.
+Prime Minister Sheikh Hasina yesterday said the government started a process to collect an additional $1,000 million as budgetary support to tackle future emergency situations and the economic crisis stemming from the Russia-Ukraine war.

-The leader of the House revealed this in a tabled answer to a question from ruling Awami League lawmaker Md Mozaffar Hossain from Jamalpur-5 during her question-answer session.
+The leader of the House revealed this in a tabled answer to a question from ruling Awami League lawmaker Md Mozaffar Hossain from Jamalpur-5 during the PM's question-answer session.

-This budgetary support of $1,000 million will be spent on stimulus packages for industries, factories, businesses, small and medium enterprise entrepreneurs as well as social safety net, the PM said.
+This budgetary support amount ($1,000 million) will be spent on stimulus packages for industries, factories, trading organisations, small and medium enterprise entrepreneurs as well as social safety net, she said.

 The PM said the government was making relentless efforts for well-planned socio-economic development of the people, generating employment and implementing the Sustainable Development Goals (SDGs).

 Replying to another question from AL MP Kazim Uddin Ahmed, the premier described various measures taken by her government to develop the country's aviation sector and the national flag carrier, Biman Bangladesh Airlines.

 In response to a query by AL MP Shahiduzzaman Sarker, Hasina said 35,52,340 homeless people have so far been rehabilitated across the country.